Preparing for the next JAMB exam? Discover JAMB’s secret to help you score high in the next JAMB UTME exam.

 Finally, a study timetable can serve as a good reminder of what you need to do.
 Whenever you look at your timetable you know you have a very important task to accomplish.

-JAMB Secret #4: Minimize cramming, focus on understanding
+JAMB Secret #4: Minimize cramming, and focus on understanding

-Cramming takes a lot of repetitive efforts.
+Cramming takes a lot of repetitive effort.
 In fact, cramming is more difficult than trying to understand something so you can easily remember it later.
-At the beginning cramming may seem easier as you can quickly pack a couple of things into your memory.
+In the beginning cramming may seem easier as you can quickly pack a couple of things into your memory.

 But, the problem is that as quickly it enters the head is as quickly it also disappears.
 In order words, many (usually not all) of the things you crammed will disappear within a short period of time.